Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 #### Stop Operations
 Stops current operation.
 (SLAM, Mapping, Navigation)

-#### Halt movement
+#### Halt Movement
-Stops the movement of the robot and saves the current goal so that it may be resumed after the user toggles halt back on
+Interrupts the current goal if the robot is in halt state, otherwise, it will fetch the most recent incomplete goal and navigate to it.

 #### Status Display
 On the very bottom is the status display.